 3x DRobertsPhoto Visual Interviews

-Christopher Searles (Live Music - Pearl Jam, Bloc Party), Arran Carter-Cheetham (Travel-Documentary - featured in Fuji X Passion), Andrew Chorley (historical portraiture - featured in LFI)
+Christopher Searles (Live Music - Pearl Jam, Bloc Party), Arran Carter-Cheetham (Travel-Documentary - featured in Fuji X Passion), Andrew Chorley (Historical Portraiture - featured in LFI)

 4x DRobertsPhoto Field-Tested Reviews

-Laowa Argus 25mm F0.95, Thypoch Simera 28mm F1.4, ArtraLab Similar Steel Rim 35mm F1.4, Meike 55mm F1.8 Pro
+Laowa Argus 25mm F0.95, Thypoch Simera 28mm F1.4, ArtraLab Similar Steel Rim 35mm F1.4, Meike 55mm F1.8 Pro — manufacture facilitated prior to ZEISS exclusivity.

 6x DRobertsPhoto Photo Essays